Trinity Catholic College, Goulburn

-Trinity Catholic College Goulburn is an independent Roman Catholic co-educational secondary day school of 600 students located in Goulburn, New South Wales, Australia.
+Trinity Catholic College Goulburn is an independent Roman Catholic co-educational secondary day school with 714 enrolments located in Goulburn, New South Wales, Australia.

 Description

 Trinity Catholic College is situated in Goulburn, 195 km south of Sydney and 90 km north of Canberra.
 The school was formed in 2000 with the amalgamation of St Patrick's College and Marian College.
 The two merged schools were eventually consolidated onto the St. Patrick's College site, the boarding school part of this consolidation only occurring in 2006, although boarding closed completely three years later.
 The school falls under the auspices of the Archdiocese of Canberra and Goulburn.
 The school's motto is "Faith, Strength and Unity".

 As a Catholic school, its ethos is based on a Christian faith and gospel values.
 The school accepts students of all faith backgrounds, and aims to promote a sense of community, and a partnership between students, parents, and the school.